 I wonder how we can implement our own early warning alarm systems at the point when personal margins are first infringed upon, rather than when we find ourselves dealing with a fall from a ladder.
 We do not want to live in fear, of course, but here are some thoughts:

-Even during lulls, you were looking at what was coming, planning, taking care of details so that you were ready “to roll”.
+Even during lulls, you were looking at what was coming, planning, and taking care of details so that you were ready “to roll”.
 The reality margins were built-in:

 - Specified processes and procedures defined both internal and external interactions.